Tubbz-alt/course-programming-languages/README.md

 # course-programming-languages

-Lectures and course materials for a course on programming language concepts and theory, interpretation and compilation, and programming paradigms.
+Lecture notes, assignments, and other materials for a one-semester course on programming language concepts and theory, interpretation and compilation, and programming paradigms.